LieberInstitute/spatialLIBD/inst/app/www/documentation_sce_layer.md

 ## Common options

 * `Model results`: the statistical modeling results to use.
 We computed three different types of models:
-  1. `specificity`: one layer against all the the other layers.
+  1. `enrichment`: one layer against all the the other layers.
 Results in t-statistics.
   2. `pairwise`: one layer against another one.
 Results in t-statistics with two-sided p-values.
   3. `anova`: changes among the layers (adjusting more the mean expression) using the data from either all layers (`full`) or after dropping the white matter layer (`noWM`) since the rest of the layers have a richer concentration of neurons.
 * `Gene`: the gene to display.
 You can search your gene by typing either the symbol or the Ensembl gene ID.